Diebu County also known as “Tewo County“, means “thumb” in Tibetan , it is said to be a place where mountain god “pressed”

-Nine Dragon valley, It is cut from the Bailong River in the geological tectonic movement for years that forming a majestic and majestic huge canyon.
-The cliffs on both sides of the north and south are more than 800 meters in vertical height.
-The cliffs on both sides are only tens of meters wide and separated by only Bailong River.
-The north bank belongs to the Dieshan mountain range and the south bank belongs to the Minshan mountain range.
+Nine Dragon valley, It is cut from Bailong River in geological tectonic movement for years that forming a majestic and majestic huge canyon.
+The cliffs on both sides of north and south are more than 800 meters in vertical height.
+The cliffs on both sides are only tens of meters wide and separated by Bailong River.
+The north bank belongs to Dieshan mountain range and south bank belongs to Minshan mountain range.

-The ruins of the ancient Diezhou City is located in Rannao Village, Dianga Township, the eastern suburbs of Diebu County, on the platform on the north bank of the Bailong River.
+Ruins of ancient Diezhou City is located in Rannao Village, Dianga Township, its eastern suburbs of Diebu County, on platform on north bank of Bailong River.
 The city is about 1,000 meters long from east to west and 450 meters wide from north to south.
-The walls are built according to the terrain, the city outline is irregular pentagonal, and an inner city is built in the northeast of the city.
+Those walls were built according to terrain, city outline is irregular pentagonal, and an inner city is built in northeast of city.

-Zhagana is a natural wonder with peculiar topography at the southern foot of Dieshan Mountain.
+Zhagana is a natural wonder with peculiar topography at southern foot of Dieshan Mountain.
 Zhagana means “in a stone box” in Tibetan, and its topography resembles a huge palace on a grand scale and a complete ancient city built of rocks.
-To its north is the majestic pinnacle of the main ridge of Dieshan Mountain.
-The other three sides are surrounded by mountains covering by trees and bushes, which are like tall city walls, enclosing the four villages and one temple in Zhagana.
-Among them, Dongwa Village and Sangla Monastery are located in the center of the small basin.
+To its north, there is a majestic pinnacle of main ridge of Dieshan Mountain.
+Other three sides are surrounded by mountains covering by trees and bushes, which are like tall city walls, enclosing four villages and one temple in Zhagana.
+Among them, Dongwa Village and Sangla Monastery are located in center of small basin.

 Diebu County Geography and climate

 Diebu County is 110 kilometers long from east to west and 75 kilometers wide from north to south.
-The terrain is high in the west and low in the east, sloping from northwest to southeast
+Its terrain is high in west and low in east, sloping from northwest to southeast

-The Bailong River traverses the whole territory from west to east and divides the mountains into two parts: the north mountains are collectively called Dieshan, and the south mountains are collectively called Minshan.
+Bailong River traverses whole territory from west to east and divides mountains into two parts: north mountains are collectively called Dieshan, and south mountains are collectively called Minshan.

-According to the topography and geomorphology, the whole territory can be divided into three natural geographic regions with very different geographic landscapes.
+According to topography and geomorphology, Diebu County can be divided into three natural geographic regions with very different geographic landscapes.

-The valley area along the river in the middle, the altitude is from 1500 meters to 1800 meters above sea level, the lowest is 1500 meters.
-This region is the main farmland distribution area.
+Valley area along river in middle, altitude is from 1500 meters to 1800 meters above sea level, the lowest is 1500 meters.
+This region is main farmland distribution area.

-The southern Area (Minshan Mountains), the terrain is high in the south and low in the north, with large undulations.
-The altitude is 2400m to 4100m, and the relative height difference is 1000m-1700m.
+Southern Area (Minshan Mountains), its terrain is high in south and low in north, with large undulations.
+The altitude is 2400m to 4100m, and relative height difference is 1000m-1700m.
 It is an eroded structural medium-high mountainous area.

-Diebu County is located in the transitional zone between continental climate and oceanic climate.
-The dry and wet seasons are distinct, and the monsoon climate features are prominent.
-Precipitation is mostly concentrated in summer, with little wind and rain in spring, continuous rain in autumn, and there is no severe cold in winter and hot summer along the river valley; The annual average temperature is between 8-11°C, the frost-free period is 147 days, and the precipitation is 634.6 mm, mostly from May to September.
+Diebu County is located in transitional zone between continental climate and oceanic climate.
+Dry and wet seasons are distinct, and monsoon climate features are prominent.
+Precipitation is mostly concentrated in summer, with little wind and rain in spring, continuous rain in autumn, and there is no severe cold in winter and hot summer along river valley; The annual average temperature is between 8-11°C, the frost-free period is 147 days, and the precipitation is 634.6 mm, mostly from May to September.

 Population and ethnic group

-As of the end of 2017, the permanent population of Diebu County was 54,000.
+As of end of 2017, permanent population of Diebu County was 54,000.
 There are Tibetan, Hui and Mongolian ethnic groups in Diebu County.
-Among them, 36,000 are Tibetans, accounting for 72% of the total population.
+Among them, 36,000 are Tibetans, accounting for 72% of total population.

 Diebu County Brief History

-During the Xia and Shang dynasties, the ancient Diezhou area belonged to the Liangzhou area recorded in
+During Xia and Shang dynasties, ancient Diezhou area belonged to Liangzhou area recorded in

-In the Western Han Dynasty, Wudu County was established, and the eastern Diebu area was governed by Wudu.
+In Western Han Dynasty, Wudu County was established, and eastern Diebu area was governed by Wudu.

-In the Eastern Han Dynasty, Diebu area was separated and belonged to different Qiang tribes.
+In Eastern Han Dynasty, Diebu area was separated and belonged to different Qiang tribes.

-In the 6th year of Jianxing of the Shu kingdom (AD 227), after the Shu captured Wudu and Yinping County, the Diebu area was then under the jurisdiction of Shu kingdom.
-The main peak of Die Mountain in the north became the boundary mountain of Wei and Shu.
+In 6th year of Jianxing of Shu kingdom (AD 227), after Shu captured Wudu and Yinping County, Diebu area was then under jurisdiction of Shu kingdom.
+The main peak of Die Mountain in north became boundary mountain of Wei kingdom and Shu kingdom

-In the 1st year of Yanxing of the Shu kingdom (AD 263), Diebu was occupied by Wei Kingdom
+In 1st year of Yanxing of Shu kingdom (AD 263), Diebu was occupied by Wei Kingdom

-In the Western Jin Dynasty, the southern part of Diebu county was under the jurisdiction of Yinping County (currently, Wen County).
+In Western Jin Dynasty, southern part of Diebu county was under jurisdiction of Yinping County (currently, Wen County).

-During the Eastern Jin Dynasty and the 16 Kingdoms, Diebu area was under the jurisdiction of Tuyuhun regime.
+During Eastern Jin Dynasty and 16 Kingdoms, Diebu area was under jurisdiction of Tuyuhun regime.

-In the Tang Dynasty, Diebu area was under the jurisdiction of the central government.
+In Tang Dynasty, Diebu area was under jurisdiction of central government.

-In the 1st year of Baoying (AD 762), Diebu area were occupied by Tubo kingdom.
+In 1st year of Baoying (AD 762), Diebu area were occupied by Tubo kingdom.

-In the Northern Song Dynasty, the tribe leader “Rgyal Sras (AD 997 – 1065)” established a local government in the Gansu and Qinghai area, and tit was attached to the Northern Song Dynasty.
+In Northern Song Dynasty, tribe leader “Rgyal Sras (AD 997 – 1065)” established a local regime in areas of Gansu and Qinghai, which was attached to Northern Song Dynasty.
 Diebu area was within its control.

 In AD 1236, Diebu area was occupied by Mongolian Khanate

-In the Yuan Dynasty, Diebu area was under the jurisdiction of Do Kham of Tubo kingdom
+In Yuan Dynasty, Diebu area was under jurisdiction of Do-Kham of Tubo kingdom

-In the 4th year of Hongwu in the Ming Dynasty (AD 1371), Taozhou Qianhu were set up, Diebu area of the south of the Bailong River were under the jurisdiction of Songpan
+In 4th year of Hongwu of Ming Dynasty (AD 1371), Taozhou Qianhu were set up, Diebu area of south of Bailong River were under jurisdiction of Songpan county

-In the 13th year of Emperior Qianlong (AD 1748) of Qing Dynasty, Diebu area belonged to Gongchang Mansion.
+In 13th year of Emperior Qianlong (AD 1748) of Qing Dynasty, Diebu area belonged to Gongchang Mansion

-In the 2nd year of the Republic of China (AD 1913) Diebu area was under the jurisdiction of Lintan County.
+In 2nd year of Republic of China (AD 1913) Diebu area was under jurisdiction of Lintan County

-In 1950, Diebu area belonged to the Minxian Prefecture of Gansu Province.
+In 1950, Diebu area belonged to Minxian Prefecture of Gansu Province.